aws-samples/machine-learning-using-k8s/mxnet.md

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

 1. You can use a pre-built Docker image `rgaut/deeplearning-mxnet:with_mxnet`.
-Alternatively, duild a docker image with MNIST source code and installation.
-Use the Dockerfile in `mxnet/mnist/Dockerfile` to use it.
+Alternatively, build a docker image with MNIST source code and installation.
+Use the Dockerfile in `samples/mxnet/mnist/Dockerfile` to build it.
+This Dockerfile is based on [AWS Deep Learning Containers](https://aws.amazon.com/machine-learning/containers/).
+You will need to login to access the repository of [AWS Deep Learning Containers](https://aws.amazon.com/machine-learning/containers/) by running the command `$(aws ecr get-login --no-include-email --region us-east-1 --registry-ids 763104351884)`.

    ```
-   docker image build mxnet/mnist -t <tag_for_image>
+   docker build -t <tag_for_image> .
    ```

    This will generate a docker image which will have all the utility to run MNIST.
 You can push this generated image to docker hub in your personal repo.